ZXavier97/Archipelago-MinaTheHollower/worlds/mina_the_hollower/docs/en_Mina The Hollower.md

 We would also appreciate feedback on how the map tracker is organized and whether you find it useful as development continues.

 ## Installing

+If you previously had this installed, remove the version.dll or the libmthap.so from your game directory

 Download the mod and the AP world.
 The mod will be a zip file with your OS name
 - [Latest Mod Release](https://github.com/Axertin/mth-apclient/releases/latest)